traveltime-dev/traveltime-python-sdk/README.md

 * departure_time: datetime - Leave departure location at no earlier than given time.
 Cannot be specified with arrival_time.
 * transportation: Union - Transportation mode and related parameters.
-* properties: List[Property] - Properties to be returned about the postcodes.
+* properties: List[Property] - Properties to be returned about the locations.
 Default value is travel_time.
 * range: FullRange - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.